ECTS

 Faculty of Science

-The Physiology of major functions (semester 4) aims to describe the role and interactions of the various systems of the organism that contribute to maintaining a constant internal environment.
+Physiology of major functions (semester 4) aims to describe the role and interactions of the body's various systems in maintaining a constant internal environment.
 Acquisition of anatomical and functional knowledge of the cardiovascular, respiratory, digestive and renal systems and their nervous and hormonal controls.
 Understand the combined action of these major systems through examples of integrative physiology and pathologies: respiratory and cardiac insufficiency; hemorrhage; exposure to extreme environments.

 Personal and Professional Project